PLEASE NOTE: INTAKE IS LIMITED AT THIS TIME. WE WILL DO OUR BEST TO HELP!

 Under our rescue program, we save homeless animals from the streets of Houston, Texas, and surrounding communities.
-We also help owners rehome pets they can no longer keep, and we offer aid to place pets in small shelters or with animal control, and law enforcement entities in south Texas.
+We also help owners rehome pets they can no longer keep, and we offer aid to small shelters, animal control, and law enforcement entities in south Texas.

 We don't seek adopters for our pets locally.
-Most dogs and cats are placed with out-of-state rescue groups and small, private, shelters.
-All partner organizations are carefully screened and are “no-kill,” meaning no treatable animal will be euthanized.
+There is a surplus of animals needing homes in our area, so we work to move them to areas of the country where there is a shortage of adoptable pets.
+Most dogs and cats are placed with rescue groups.
+All of our partner organizations are carefully screened and are “no-kill,” meaning no treatable animal will be euthanized.

-We currently do not have a shelter.
-If you are seeking to rehome your pet, or have found a stray animal, please be prepared to keep it in your care during the process.
-If you cannot, and you don’t know someone who can help, we will try to find a foster home or arrange to board the pet short-term.
+If you are seeking to rehome your pet, or have found a stray animal, please be prepared to keep it in your care during the process, which is generally short-term.
+If you are unable to do so, and you don’t know someone who can help, we will try to find a foster home or arrange to board the pet.

 HOW LONG WILL IT TAKE?

 It is important to note that once an animal is accepted into our program, it cannot be given away to another person, placed with another rescue group, or taken to a shelter without approval from Animal Aid Brigade.
 We ask that you do not try to find an adopter for your foster/rescue/dog you are surrendering once we have agreed to accept them.
 After we promise them to a partner group, we cannot change plans.
-Please make absolutely sure you don’t want to adopt an animal you have rescued or are fostering before proceeding!
+Please make absolutely sure you, your friends, or family do not want to adopt an animal you have rescued or wish to re-home before proceeding!

 HOW TO GET AN ANIMAL APPROVED FOR INTAKE

-At least 2 clear and bright photos including
+At least 2 clear, bright and recent photos of the pet including

 At least one photo of their face